 Rewind When Needed

 We all have experienced missing an important part of a TV show.
 With today’s technology, this really isn’t a problem.
 We simply rewind the part that we missed and move on.

 Equivalent to this, we have all drifted off while reading.
 Just like we don’t hesitate to rewind back to the important part of the TV show that we missed, we may need to rewind back to the last part of the book we remember reading with comprehension.
 This way, we won’t miss any of those important details that are necessary for fully comprehending the story that we are reading.

 Did I Miss Any?

 Are there any other skills you use when watching TV that are necessary to also implement when reading?
-Please let me know in the comments below. 🙂
+Please let me know any important skills used for both watching TV and reading in the comments below. 🙂

 Looking for support in helping your child with reading?
 Be sure to check out Y Literacy!